jtgry/AAS/_pages/recent-news.md

 For more information, please contact the current Editorial Team: Dr. Heather Puckett, Dr. Greg Waselkov, Ms. Sarah Price, or Dr. Ashley Dumas at [JournalAlabamaArchaeology@gmail.com](mailto:JournalAlabamaArchaeology@gmail.com).

-More information about the JAA is available at [https://alabamaarchaeology.org/journal/](https://alabamaarchaeology.org/files/authorsinfo.pdf "https://alabamaarchaeology.org/files/authorsinfo.pdf").
+More information about the JAA is available at [https://alabamaarchaeology.org/journal/](https://alabamaarchaeology.org/files/authorsinfo.pdf "https://alabamaarchaeology.org/files/authorsinfo.pdf")

-***
+---

-_The AAS Executive Board has approved a draft of a Sexual Harassment Policy that will be added to the by-laws.
+*The AAS Executive Board has approved a draft of a Sexual Harassment Policy that will be added to the by-laws.
 However, the policy must be approved by AAS members at large.
 The vote will take place at one of our seasonal state-wide meetings.
 The policy draft is presented below.
-Any comments or questions you have about the policy can be submitted through the website and will be discussed before the board and taken into consideration for the final draft._
+Any comments or questions you have about the policy can be submitted through the website and will be discussed before the board and taken into consideration for the final draft.*

-***
+---

 The Alabama Archaeological Society (AAS) is committed to the creation and maintenance of an environment in which all individuals, members and non-members, are treated with respect and dignity.
 The AAS is a nonprofit organization chartered under state of Alabama laws and recognizes the necessity of compliance with all applicable federal, state, and local laws including, but not limited to, those that prohibit discriminatory practices including harassment.
 Therefore, the AAS will maintain a strict policy of prohibiting unlawful harassment of any kind, including sexual harassment and harassment based on race, color, religion, national origin, sexual orientation, gender identity or expression, sex, age, physical or mental disability or any other characteristic protected by state, federal or local discrimination laws.
 Sexual harassment includes, but is not limited to, making unwanted sexual advances and/or requests for sexual favors where such conduct has the purpose or effect of substantially interfering with an individual’s mental, physical, and/or emotional well-being and/or creating an intimidating, hostile, or offensive environment.
 Members and nonmembers who violate this policy are subject to discipline up to and including the possibility of immediate and permanent expulsion from the society and its functions.